DakshJain10/Image-Filtering-in-Java/README.md

 About this project :
 I have created an application using the Swing library in Java.
-It takes an image input from the user and applies various image filtering techniques like edge detection, grayscale conversion, etc.
+It takes an image input from the user and applies various image filtering techniques like edge detection, grayscale conversion, image inversion, pixelation, etc.

 Screenshots from the application :
 ![image](https://github.com/DakshJain10/Image-Filtering-in-Java/assets/94750388/c5034542-6c6d-4104-97de-7efb30bc69e5)